Propane in France: providers, tariffs and getting started

 Quickly find and compare the best offers for your business or home.

 TotalEnergies is France’s largest alternative energy supplier, serving over 5.5 million customers.
-It stands out for combining the efficiency and scale of historic energy giants with award-winning customer service and advanced digital contract management.
+It stands out for its advanced digital systems that make sign-up and contract management simple, and for consistently high-performing customer service recognized by multiple industry awards.

 Comparison based on household consumption of 5,700 kWh per year and a 6 kVA power rating in Toulouse.
 This table only shows offers with available prices under standard tariff options.
 Some offers have specific conditions (dual-only, Linky-only, etc.) which make them harder to compare with standard plans.
 Learn more about the Selectra Score.